 for all $\lambda$ and $\lambda'$.
-The non-contextual conditions become just the valuation of the $1$-forms in each space given by the ontic representation $\xi$, $\Gamma$ and $\mu$ to preserve the flat behavior of the vector spaces involved.
-In other words, we can understand such functions as potential vector fields in our discrete space, and ask for the preservation of the convex combination in the sense that they present no phase when evaluated on a loop.
+The noncontextual conditions become just the valuation of the $1$-forms given by the functions $\xi$, $\Gamma$ and $\mu$ in each space given by the ontic representation to preserve the flat behavior of the vector spaces involved.
+In other words, we can understand such functions as potential vector fields in our discrete space, and ask for the preservation of the convex combination in the sense that the phase $\phi =0$ when evaluated on a loop $\gamma$.